santoshenrique2021/Portfolio/README.md

-# Portfolio
-My portfolio and projects are associated with data science.
+This portfolio presents some projects that I have developed in data science.
+They are written in the R programming language.